Motorsport Week

 Why Monza swap differed to 2024 Hungarian GP switch

-The situation drew an immediate comparison to last season’s Hungarian Grand Prix, when Norris got ahead through the pitstops but gave up the win to Piastri late on.
+The situation drew an immediate parallel to last season’s Hungarian Grand Prix, when Norris got ahead through an undercut but relinquished the win to Piastri late on.

-“As you said, the difference from Hungary was the sequence compounded by the slow stop.
+“The difference from Hungary was the sequence compounded by the slow stop,” he continued.

 “You could argue that from the outside that’s a very different set of circumstances.